-There are no sites monitored in the Owenmore catchment as part of the programmes reviewed.
+There are currently no sites monitored for dangerous substances in the Cloon catchment.

 Catchment Water Quality Monitoring 2009

 A robust monitoring programme is required to assess the status of the freshwater pearl mussel population and their habitat.
 The Ecological Quality Targets for designated pearl mussel sites under the Freshwater Pearl Mussel Regulations (2009) are detailed in Table 1.2.
 Assessment of the compliance with these environmental objectives was ascertained during monitoring undertaken during 2009.
 This monitoring also involved a catchment walkover risk assessment where the pressures within the catchments were documented, and this is presented in Chapter 3.